lyv-healthcare/lyv-kibana-buildpack/README.md

 $ git push scalingo master
 ```

-That's it your Kibana is live, you may have to wait a few seconds to let kibana
+That's it, your Kibana is live!
+You may have to wait a few seconds for it to
 create its indexes, then refresh and the dashboard will be available.

 ## Elasticsearch Configuration